About Laura Davis

-I am the author of six non-fiction books, including The Courage to Heal, The Courage to Heal Workbook, Becoming the Parent You Want to Be and I Thought We'd Never Speak Again.
-My groundbreaking books have been translated into 11 languages and sold more than 1.8 million copies.
+I am the author of six non-fiction books, including The Courage to Heal: For Women Survivors of Child Sexual Abuse, The Courage to Heal Workbook, Becoming the Parent You Want to Be and I Thought We'd Never Speak Again: The Road from Estrangement to Reconciliation.
+My ground-breaking books have been translated into 11 languages and sold more than 1.8 million copies.

-What I Love to Do
+What I Love To Do

-Since The Courage to Heal was published 31 years ago, I have been mentoring and supporting other writers.
-It is truly the work of my heart: “I love teaching.
+Since The Courage to Heal was published 33 years ago, I have been mentoring and supporting other writers.
+It is truly the work of my heart.
+I love teaching.
 I love watching my students find their natural voice and their rhythm.
 I love it when they find their true stories and discover the courage to put them on the page.
 I feel like a midwife as my students birth their stories, and I feel honored to witness their bursts of creativity and pure life energy pouring out on the page.
-Our writing circles are safe places where skills are honed, tears and laughter are welcome, and each writer is seen, heard and deeply known.”
+Our writing circles are safe places where skills are honed, tears and laughter are welcome, and each writer is seen, heard and deeply known.

 When I began working with Laura Davis, I'd carried hundreds of stories around in my head for five and a half decades.
 Laura helped me breathe life into the words that had waited so long to hear their voices spoken aloud.
 Her steady guidance and open-hearted engagement with the writer in me was the form of nourishment I needed to begin my long journey as a writer.
 I am so grateful to Laura for the gift she is.

-–Paula Mahoney, Santa Cruz
+--Paula Mahoney, Santa Cruz

 Working with Laura Davis, I found the perfect combination of direction, inspiration, permission, and community.
 With Laura's guidance, I was able to discover and develop the writer inside of me who had been waiting in darkness my whole life for the support and safety to emerge.

-–Terresa Lauer, Portland
+--Terresa Lauer, Portland

 This was more than a retreat.
 It was a pivotal moment in my life.

-–Julie Anderson, San Francisco
+--Julie Anderson, San Francisco

 It has been over a week since I have returned from your retreat, and I am still turning over memories in my mind, savoring them as I would a delectable meal.
 The safety, sorority, serenity, growth…..and oh yes, the writing!!
 Everything served as nourishment for both body and spirit.
 I have never experienced anything like it.
 I cannot thank you enough for the profound experience that I just underwent under your gentle and wise ministration.
 I have begun a transformative journey on so many levels, and will be forever grateful for your help in setting me on this path.

-–Emily Bitton, West Orange, New Jersey
+--Emily Bitton, West Orange, New Jersey

 This is my third retreat with Laura.
 They get better and deeper and more adventurous each time, as I return to experience writing in another beautiful place with inspired people that become friends.
 Each return, I come not knowing what will happen, grateful that I did, and leave transformed.

-–Marie Hansen, Reno, Nevada
+--Marie Hansen, Reno, Nevada

 Laura Davis is an amazing writer.
 Combining her storytelling with her travel adventures makes me feel like I am right there with her.
 She paints a complete story of the land, the people, the food, the history, and the culture.
 Then she adds some humor, adventure mishaps and person feelings that grabs the reader, and I can't wait to read the next post.

 --Nancy Moon, Santa Cruz, CA

-Laura's weekly prompts, The Writer's Journey Roadmap, and her blog that have made my life as a writing coach and workshop leader more successful.
+Laura's weekly prompts, The Writer's Journey Roadmap, and her blog have made my life as a writing coach and workshop leader more successful.
 To explore raw material for their projects, I regularly direct my writing clients and students to the weekly prompts on the website; these are brilliantly conceived and presented and the harvest is always rich.
 A great many of these responses are integrated into my students' work that has gone on to be published.
 For any writer today, Laura's blog is also a must.
 She is clear, innovative, and inspiring in her suggestions and insights.

-–Susan S. Brown, PhD, writing coach, personal editor, and workshop leader
+--Susan S. Brown, PhD, writing coach, personal editor, and workshop leader

-P.P.S.
 Here I am reading my work at the Writer's Journey Spring Salon: